31core/31render/README.md

 # 31render
 ## Introduction
-31render is a simple ray tracing render written in Rust.
+31render is a simple ray tracing renderer written in Rust.

 ## Features
 * Rendering of different objects